This page provides the following information:

 The estimates in the comprehensive revision of the FES were reconciled to previously published estimates and to the Personal Consumption Expenditures (PCE) series and the Consumer Expenditure Surveys (CE) estimates to assess accuracy.
 In addition, the advance estimates for 2016 were compared with revised estimates for 2016 to assess estimation errors from using timelier but lesser quality data.

-The State-level Food Expenditure Series was developed in 2023 to provide consumer food acquisitions and spending behavior over time at a more localized level.
+The State-level Food Expenditure Series (FES) was developed in 2023 to provide consumer food acquisitions and spending behavior over time at a more local level.
 The report, Estimating the State-Level Food Expenditure Series, provides details of the methods and data used to produce the State-level estimates.
+The source data for the State FES was discontinued and replaced in 2024.
+The report, Addendum to Estimating the State-Level Food Expenditure Series, outlines the new base data and subsequent changes to the State FES estimates from the archived data series.
+The methods for State FES estimation remained unchanged.
 Like the monthly estimates, State-level food spending estimates present information only on food sales and exclude food furnished, donated, produced at home, and served at educational institutions, as well as the other furnished foods that are not included in the monthly spending estimates.
 The State-Level Food Expenditure Series produces annual estimates and only disaggregates outlets by FAH and FAFH.
 These estimates include Statewide total expenditures as well as per-capita expenditures by State, each with and without taxes and tips.

 The State-Level Food Expenditure Series follows a similar methodology used in the national-level FES but uses a different underlying dataset.
-The national-level estimates are based primarily on food sales reported in the Economic Census, which is published every 5 years, and uses U.S. Census Bureau’s annual surveys to interpolate between years and extrapolate lagged data forward.
-The State-level FES estimates are based primarily on sales reported in the National Establishment Time Series (NETS) Database, which provides time-series data on establishments across all sectors, including grocery stores and food service outlets.
-The same process to isolate food spending within each industry is used in the State-Level Food Expenditure Series as it is at the national-level.
+The national-level estimates are based primarily on food sales reported in the Economic Census, which is published by the Census Bureau every 5 years, and uses the Census Bureau’s annual surveys to interpolate between years and extrapolate lagged data forward.
+The State-level FES estimates are based primarily on sales reported in the Bureau of Labor Statistics’ (BLS) Quarterly Census of Employment and Wages (QCEW), which provides data on establishments across all sectors, including grocery stores and food service outlets.
+The same process to isolate food spending within each industry is used in the State-Level Food Expenditure Series as it is at the national level.
 State-level estimates are then benchmarked to national FES annual estimates.